This post contains affiliate links.

 5. Select a time to go

-July and August offer the warmest stable weather, but can be busy with summer holidays.
+July and August offer the warmest stable weather for sailing in Desolation Sound, but can be busy with summer holidays.
 September, a fringe alternative, offers quieter anchorages and lakes still warmed from the heat of the summer.
 Since wildfires have plagued BC, WA, OR and CA the last couple summers, the possibility of smoke as a threat is a consideration.
 Typically, August is more susceptible.

 6. Staying safe and comfortable